Franciszek Trąbalski: Political offices

 In 1893 he became leader of the Polish socialists in Leipzig.
 In the same year he joined the PPS.
 From 1906 to 1909 he was secretary of the party executive in the Prussian part of Poland.
 1922 to 1939 served as the leader of all Trąbalski Polish Socialists in Germany.
 In addition, (1922-1937) he was chief editor of "Głosu Ludu" (Voice of the People) and "Związkowiec" (Union).
 After the Second World War he was a leader of the PPS (Polish Socialist Party) in Silesia, and from 1945 to 1948 he was a member of the party leadership.
 From 1947 to 1952 he was a member of the Sejm and served as a senior marshal at the beginning (as the oldest MP).
 During his long-standing commitment to public service, he was head of the Polish socialist movement in Germany, Member of Parliament, Senior Marshal, and in his capacity as Sejm Marshal pro tempore due to seniority, he served for one day on 4 February 1947 as acting head of the Polish state, as temporary president of the National Council of State (Head of State at that time).
 After the PPS and the PPR 1948 (by the Soviet-backed Communist Party) were united, he became a member of the new Polish United Workers' Party.

-Had a particularly friendly relationship with Richard Lipinski.
+Trabalski had a particularly friendly relationship with Richard Lipinski.
 This was reinforced by the fact that her kids, Lipinski's daughter Margaret and Trabalski's son, Stanislaw Trabalski, married in 1921.

 Since Franz until the abolition of the socialist law courier services for the resident in neighboring Borsdorf Wilhelm Liebknecht took over, he also met his son, Karl Liebknecht.

-Immediately after the fall of the socialist law Trąbalski took effect on 1 October 1890 the SPD again legally operating at.
-With the beginning of 1891 he was also a member of the recently founded in Berlin in federal Polish Socialist Party (TSP).